vinayaka-iyer/pokedex/README.md

-# Pokedex using Pokeapi, React, Redux, RTK Query
+# Project Documentation: Pokedex using Redux and RTKQuery

-### Redux and RTK Query Code Breakdown
+## Redux and RTK Query Code Breakdown

----

 #### 1. **What is Redux and RTK Query?**
 - **Redux**: A state management library to manage the state of your app globally.